WHO’S ASKING – Townshend and Daltrey come up with answers on ‘WHO’

 The sleeve of ‘Who‘ puts focus on the ‘then’ rather than ‘now’ of The Who, with plenty of the iconography straightaway obvious to the naked eye, you might say.
 The inclusion of a ‘Face Dances‘ square in the pop-art collage is understandable as creator Peter Blake provided the artwork for the 1981 LP as well, a record that looked for a time as if it may be their last – had it come to pass, ‘Face Dances‘ would also have been a dispiriting way for them to bow out.

-Back then the four-man Who (with Kenny Jones on drums) had a combined age of 131, yet now as a double-act they weigh in at 149 – Townshend and Daltrey reaching the end of decade six together before providing a final chapter worthy of their legacy, The Who leaving pretty much as they arrived; snappy, snarly and with something they want to explain.
+Back then the four-man Who (with Kenny Jones on drums) had a combined age of 131, yet now as a double-act they weigh in at 149, Townshend and Daltrey reaching the end of decade six together before providing a final chapter worthy of their legacy, The Who leaving pretty much as they arrived – snappy, snarly, although now with something they can rather can’t explain.

 God bless ’em.